hashicorp/terraform-plugin-framework/docs/design/diagnostics.md

 }
 ```

 As this new type would not be acceptable in code requiring the `Diagnostic` type.
+As such, programatically determining the type of a diagnostic must be done by comparing `Summary` and/or `Detail` values, which is a brittle implementation over checking against different types.

 ### Basic Interface